andreekeberg/abby/CONTRIBUTING.md

 # Contributing to Abby

-I want to make contributing to this project as easy and transparent as possible, whether it's:
+This document contains basic guidelines to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code